jamesonrader/AudioQR/README.md

+### NOTE: THIS GITHUB VERSION OF THIS LIBRARY HAS BEEN DEPRECATED.
+For inquiries about the latest commercial SDK, please email jameson@cueaudio.com

 # XT Audio Beacons

 Use XT Audio Beacons to synchronize and relay data to mobile devices through speakers or a variety of broadcast media.
 This data-over-audio method utilizes sound waves in a similar way to how Bluetooth employs electromagnetic waves, offering an alternative method of relaying data for both iOS and Android.